Ramen Japanese noodle soup is possible with German ingredients

 Table of contents:

-Ramen Soup: The Five Basic Ingredients
+Ramen Soup: The Five Essential Ingredients

 1. Ramen noodles

-2. Broth (this can be Shio, Shoyu, Miso or Tonkotsu broth)
+2. Broth (this can be shio, shoyu, miso, or tonkotsu broth)

-3. various toppings (e.g. vegetables or meat)
+3. Various toppings (e.g. vegetables or meat)

 5. Oil (usually sesame oil)

-Different types of ramen
+Different kinds of ramen

-Different types of ramen
+Different kinds of ramen

-What types of ramen broths are there?
+What kinds of ramen broths are there?

 Shio Ramen (salt broth)